Forever (Mariah Carey song): Release and commercial performance

 "Forever" is the tenth track on Daydream, which was released on September 26, 1995.
 Columbia Records issued it as the album's fifth single.
-The label serviced the song to American pop and rhythmic radio stations for airplay on June 18, 1996.
+The label distributed the song to American pop and rhythmic radio stations for airplay on June 18, 1996.
 It also promoted the song to adult contemporary outlets at the same time.
 "Forever" lacked a retail release in territories such as Canada, Japan, and the United States.
 In the lattermost country, singles from the album had already topped the Hot 100 for an unprecedented six months.
 Unterberger consequently described the release as a victory lap and Smith said it showed how Columbia was "trying to milk the success of Daydream".
 Critics from music magazines predicted the song would become a success.

 Ineligible to chart on the Hot 100 at the time due to its lack of a commercial product, "Forever" instead reached number nine on the Hot 100 Airplay component chart in the United States.
-It became Carey's sixteenth top-ten entry and the lowest-peaking of her career at the time aside from the holiday song "All I Want for Christmas Is You" (1994).
+It became Carey's 16th top-ten entry and the lowest-peaking of her career at the time aside from the holiday song "All I Want for Christmas Is You" (1994).
 On both of the Billboard and Radio & Records adult contemporary charts, "Forever" topped out at number two.
 It also reached number two on the RPM adult contemporary chart in Canada.
-The single peaked at numbers eleven and thirteen on the RPM and The Record multi-format airplay charts, respectively.
-Elsewhere, "Forever" peaked at number forty in New Zealand, number forty-seven in the Netherlands, and number seventy-seven in Australia.
+The single peaked at numbers 11 and 13 on the RPM and The Record multi-format airplay charts, respectively.
+Elsewhere, "Forever" peaked at number 40 in New Zealand, number 47 in the Netherlands, and number 77 in Australia.
 In 2001, it was included on Carey's compilation album Greatest Hits.

 Live performances and music video

-Carey's performance of "Forever" at the Tokyo Dome is used for the single's B-side and video.
+Carey's performance of "Forever" at the Tokyo Dome (pictured) is included on the CD single and video.

 Carey performed "Forever" on October 10, 1995, during a concert at Madison Square Garden in New York City.
 It was included on her video album, Fantasy: Mariah Carey at Madison Square Garden, the next year.
 She sang it during the Daydream World Tour in 1996.
 Filming for the official music video occurred five months later during her March shows at the Tokyo Dome in Japan.
-The live audio was released on the single as its B-side and later on her 2020 compilation album The Rarities.
+The live audio was released as a track on the CD single and later on her 2020 compilation album The Rarities.
 In a review for KQED, Emmanuel Hapsis ranked the video as the third-worst of Carey's career because "concert videos are so lazy."

 In 2008, American singer Kristy Lee Cook performed a cover version as a contestant on the seventh season of American Idol.
 She sang "Forever" in a country music fashion; Rodney Ho of The Atlanta Journal-Constitution likened it to the style of Faith Hill.
-Some critics derided Cook's vocals and others said she gave a strong rendition.
+Some critics derided Cook's vocals though others said she gave a strong rendition.